31 Mar 2020 Staying Put, Staying Safe, Staying Well

 We are in the midst of a historical moment, a moment that will shape our behaviors, our fears, and our joys long past the time this virulent and dangerous virus is eradicated.

-My barn, like thousands of others around this country and the world, followed the lead of governors and prime ministers, presidents, and administrators and implemented strict social distancing guidelines and safety measures.
+Like thousands of others around this country and the world, my barn followed the lead of governors and prime ministers, presidents, and administrators.
+It implemented strict social distancing guidelines and safety measures.

 Our health is paramount, but so is the well-being of our horses.